Details about the 2017 Asia House Bagri Foundation Literature Festival will be released here soon. Keep watching this

 We took a handful of children and their parents on a passage to India with a number of South Asian events, including a family day themed around The Jungle Book.
 The festival then closed with a night featuring book talk with author-to-watch Mahesh Rao, dance and food all themed around India’s rich and varied states.

 A number of events took place outside of the main Festival dates including three talks to mark the 25th anniversary of the restoration of Georgia’s independence.
 It kicked off with a talk from bestselling crime writer Boris Akunin, who was in conversation with Boyd Tonkin.

-In the lead-up to the Festival, Jemimah Steinfeld, Literature Programme Manager, said of this year’s line-up: “Literature has always been one of the best vehicles through which to see the world, to confront stereotypes and to challenge assumptions.
+In the lead-up to the Festival, Jemimah Steinfeld, who was at the time the Literature Programme Manager, said: “Literature has always been one of the best vehicles through which to see the world, to confront stereotypes and to challenge assumptions.
 At a time when Asia is changing immeasurably, I wanted this year’s Festival to reflect that.
 Starting off with the notion of the alternative voice – who is being listened to and dominating discourse versus who is not – a really exciting and dynamic programme has emerged.”

-The Festival, now in its tenth year, remains the only festival in the UK dedicated exclusively to pan-Asian literature.
+The Festival, now in its 11th year, remains the only festival in the UK dedicated exclusively to pan-Asian literature.
 It is sponsored by the Bagri Foundation for the third year running.
 Thanks to their generous support, we continue to reach schools across the UK.
 Find out more on our Youth Outreach Programme here.
 We are also thankful for the generous support of Arts Council England.